-Gamification in adult education: How business games can help to increase motivation in the learning process
+Gamification in adult education: How business games increase motivation in the learning process

 Find out how gamification can lead to a significantly more effective learning process and offer great added value, especially in the context of online training.